sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 ## Introduction

-Coinciding with the change in our world is also the adjustments in our daily needs.
-One of these is the significant system change in our financial world.
-Banks have been the money guardians of the people.
-However, the present situation of 2020 has shown us that daily transactions can be simplified.
-There are now various technologies or instruments that have been developed for people to use in meeting their needs.
-The functions of banks as middlemen can be enhanced, how?
-With DeFi.
+There is a significant paradigm shift that is happening now in our financial world.
+Banks have traditionally always been the money guardians of the people.
+However, the events that transpired during 2020 has shown us that various transactions in people's lives can be simplified and moved online.
+There are new innovative technologies and tools that were developed recently that can meet the financial needs of the people.
+One of these new technologies is DeFi, which has the potential to disrupt the function of banks as middlemen.

 ### Decentralized Finance